Spring Garden Revival

 Local Factors to Consider for Lawn Mowing in Weston

-• Tree density and shade coverage, especially in wooded neighborhoods
+• Tree density and shade coverage, especially in established neighborhoods

 • Average precipitation and risk of summer drought

-• Terrain and slope, which can impact mowing frequency and safety
+• Terrain and slope, which can impact mowing frequency

 Benefits of Lawn Mowing in Weston